jordifierro/jordifierro.github.io/_posts/2015-12-16-hello-blog.md

 #### Less

 * Time: Really fast to setup and deploy.
-* Money: GitHub gives a free page site to each user.
+* Money: GitHub gives a free page site to every user.
 * Headaches: There's no dynamic content, code or database to take care of.
 * Latency: Static sites are always faster than dynamic ones.

 #### More

-* Knowledge: You will learn because you program it (as you want), generate the content with markdown language and use git.
+* Knowledge: You will learn because you program it (as you wish), generate the content with markdown language and use git.
 * Security: Neither database nor running code on server.
 * Control: You manage your content changes with git.